 Are you here looking for the best dash cam in the UK?
-Well, put it this way, you can be a great driver but that doesn’t fully protect you from other road users who are more careless a driver than you.
-You can be the safest driver in the world with years of driving experience behind you and the perfect car insurance record to match, but all it takes is for another driver that’s sitting on their phone, had a little too much to drink, or just generally driving carelessly, and then suddenly through no fault of your own you’ve found yourself in a car accident!
+Well, put it this way, you can be a great driver, but that doesn’t fully protect you from other road users who are more careless a driver than you.
+You can be the safest driver in the world with years of driving experience behind you and the perfect car insurance record to match.
+Still, all it takes is for another driver sitting on their phone, having a little too much to drink, or just generally driving carelessly, and then suddenly, through no fault of your own, you’ve found yourself in a car accident!

-When it comes to road accident liability, people have tendencies to lie especially if no witnesses are around and they believe they can get away with it (your word vs their word).
-So how can you combat this, and ensure you’re not the victim of a motoring injustice?
+Regarding road accident liability, people tend to lie primarily if no witnesses are around and they believe they can get away with it (your word vs their word).
+So how can you combat this and ensure you’re not the victim of a motoring injustice?
 Simple, install a dashboard camera!

-Nowadays more and more people are acquiring dash cams, as the need for them becomes more necessary.
-Drunk drivers, careless speedsters and even incidences of road rage can all be logged and saved for later reference.
-In fact, the UK happens to be among the countries, along with France and Russia, which have been gaining the most dash cam popularity in recent years.
-It’s due to the simple peace-of-mind that they provide, as well as a formidable card to pull out if you encounter drivers who won’t admit that they are wrong, even when are.
+Nowadays, more and more people are acquiring dashcams, as the need for them becomes more necessary.
+Drunk drivers, careless speedsters, and even incidences of road rage can all be logged and saved for later reference.
+The UK is among the countries, along with France and Russia, which have been gaining the most dashcam popularity in recent years.
+It’s due to the simple peace of mind that they provide and a formidable card to pull out if you encounter drivers who won’t admit that they are wrong, even when they are.

-If you are considering getting a dash cam then make sure you buy the best one for your money.
-This article has reviews of the best dash cams in the UK on the market in 2017, with everything you need to know about what to look for when selecting the best dashboard camera for you.
-Each one has been specially placed on this list after extensive research and feedback and, depending on your specifications, will all do an exceptionally good job of catching everything on film.
+If you are considering getting a dashcam, then make sure you buy the best one for your money.
+This article has reviews of the best dash cams in the UK on the market, with everything you need to know about what to look for when selecting the best dashboard camera for you.
+Each one has been placed on this list after extensive research and feedback and, depending on your specifications, will all do an excellent job catching everything on film.
 With that said, let’s take a closer look at our list.

 - Easy to dismount and attach